This blog post was updated on June 17, 2021.

-It’s my anniversary!Twenty-four years ago today I was forced, by a hit-and-run driver, head-on into the path of a 26,000 pound Peterbuilt tri-axle dump truck.
+In April of 1990, I was forced by a hit-and-run driver head-on into the path of a 26,000 pound Peterbilt tri-axle dump truck.
 Obviously, I survived, but it ruined my day.
 Ironically, I was a safety professional and had previously written training programs on how to avoid such a collision.
 I even followed my own advice, but the speed and circumstances were too much for my skills and abilities.
 Based on the speed of the truck and my car, the collision was later estimated to be 80 miles per hour.

 I lay broken, in pain, and surrounded by a dozen medical trauma experts.
 They began the challenging task of saving my life.
-For this I am forever grateful.
+For this, I am forever grateful.
 I learned later, they only gave me a one percent chance of making it through the night.
-I also found out the hard way that medical protocol doesn’t allow any pain medication – not even an aspirin.
+I also found out the hard way that medical protocol in these circumstances didn’t allow any pain medication – not even an aspirin.
 It can cause problems in surgery.
 I begged and even tried to bribe them, but nothing worked.

 They cut open my belly and probed inside me for internal bleeding.
 They inserted tubes where tubes shouldn’t go.
 They probed into my heart with a catheter through my groin, looking for a torn aorta.
 It all hurt, but I kept joking with them anyway.
 Apparently, it was some bizarre, shock-induced response mechanism.
 Maybe it’s why I’m still crazy to this day.

 As I lay in the hospital after the third surgery, I decided to dedicate the balance of my life to making the world a safer place.
-Many years later, the companies I founded; Avatar, AvatarFleet, The School Bus Safety Company and The Transit Para-Transit Company continue to produce hundreds of highly effective safety tools used by all types of fleets, professional drivers, the motoring public and school children.
+Many years later, the companies I founded - Avatar, AvatarFleet, The School Bus Safety Company and The Transit Para-Transit Company - continue to produce hundreds of highly effective safety tools.
+These tools are used by all types of fleets, professional drivers, the motoring public, and even schoolchildren.